 The controls behave similarly to the Skate series, mainly relying on joysticks to perform actions on the skateboard.
 Judging by Skate Story’s lack of a Steam page, we’re going to make a guess that the game is early in development.
 If you’d like to stay up to date with the game though, the developer posts somewhat regular updates on Twitter.

 The fluid, satisfying movement in skateboarding games is what makes these games so appealing, but what if you combined that with the mechanics of a shooter?
 Meddling Kids, the developers behind TrickShot describe their game as “Tony Hawk & Jet Set Radio skate movement meets Doom & Unreal Tournament gunplay”.
-Set to be released in Winter 2021, TrickShot looks like it’ll bring something very different to both shooter and skateboarding games.
+Set to be released in 2022, TrickShot looks like it’ll bring something very different to both shooter and skateboarding games.

 You can rack up a high score while skating on your futuristic hover skates or hoverboard – earn bonus points by adding some frags into the mix.
 TrickShot wouldn’t be a modern day skateboarding game without customisation options: change your outfits, tricks, and emotes as you blast your way through enemies.
 In addition to the multiplayer modes (Team Deathmatch, Capture the Flag, and Hack Attack), the game also features a PvE horde mode.